What Is Kojic Acid? Everything You Should Know And More!

 Kojic Acid vs Vitamin C

 Both brighten skin through different pathways.
 Vitamin C is an antioxidant that protects and brightens.
-Kojic acid directly blocks pigment production.
+Kojic acid directly helps regulate pigment production.

 They work well together.
-Vitamin C in the morning, kojic acid at night.
-This combination delivers better results.
+Use vitamin C in the morning and kojic acid at night.
+See our turmeric vs vitamin C comparison for details.

 Kojic Acid vs Turmeric

-Turmeric is an anti-inflammatory that also brightens.
-Kojic acid focuses purely on pigment blocking.
+Turmeric is a soothing ingredient that also brightens.
+Kojic acid focuses more on pigment regulation.
 Together, they work better than either alone.

-That's why turmeric kojic acid combinations are so popular.
+That is why turmeric kojic acid combinations are so popular.
+See our full kojic acid vs turmeric breakdown.

 | Ingredient | Speed | Gentleness | Long-term Safety |